khaefner/rust_101/hello_world/src/chapter_2.md

 ```

 If you uncomment the line starship_name = "USS Voyager"; and try to compile this code, the Rust compiler will issue an error message.
 This error tells you that you cannot assign a new value to an immutable variable.
 This design choice in Rust helps prevent unexpected side effects and makes your code easier to reason about.

-Making Variables Mutable with mut: Reassigning Crew as Needed
+### Making Variables Mutable with mut:  Reassigning Crew as Needed

 Of course, there are times when you need a variable's value to change.
 In such cases, you can use the mut keyword when declaring the variable.
 This is like getting authorization to reassign a crew member to a different station when the situation demands it.

 Here's how you can declare a mutable variable:
-Rust

 ```rust, editable
 fn main() {